ApplianceFaults

 2. Arrange professional diagnosis if the sensor fault remains active.

-When to call an engineer
+When to call a heating professional

 If the code remains after one standard reset, a qualified heating engineer should inspect the boiler.